life-itself/artearthtech.com/content/institute/blind-spots/_index.md

 ## Coming up

-On the 19th of May from 3.30pm-5h30pm we will have our second Blind Spots conversation on Re-spiritualising society and mourning the dream of knowledge.
+On the 19th of May from 3.30pm-5h30pm (doors at 3:15) we will have our second Blind Spots conversation entitled [Returning to mystery, Saving Ourselves].
 The event will take place at St. Ethelburga’s Centre for Peace and Reconcilliation, 78 Bishopsgate, London, UK, EC2N 4AG.

 <script src='https://js.tito.io/v1' async></script>